 Lucy founded a company ‘Opera In The Meantime’.
 She made her directing debut with Puccini’s ‘Suor Angelica’ and in 2018 she directed and produced Humperdinck’s ‘Hansel and Gretel’.

-On 9th, 10th and 11th October, Lucy will be performing with Gothic Opera for the London Month of the Dead.
+On 10th October, Lucy performed with Gothic Opera for the London Month of the Dead.
 The concert took place at Kensal Green Cemetary

 Postponed due to the coronavirus crisis

 "Last year we invited applications from all over the UK for young, emerging musical artists to take part in our Music 4all Festival (11th – 16th May).